Food & Water Dishes

 Kaytee Comfort Wheels are a commercially bought 'pet store' wheel that works for hedgehogs.
 The downside is they are quite noisy so I wouldn’t use one of you plan on keeping your hedgehog near your bedroom.
 They are also a lot more of a pain to clean than a bucket wheel, and have a narrow base so larger hogs may tip them over if they run too fast.

-All Living Things Silent Exercise Wheels are my favorite wheel you can buy locally in pet stores.
+Full Cheeks Silent Exercise Wheels are my favorite wheel you can buy locally at Petsmart.
 These wheels are sturdy, easy to clean, and quiet!
 You need these in the 12 inch size.

 Wheels with mesh, crossbars, enclosed spaces, and cracks are no good for hedgehogs as they can be hard to clean and harmful.
 Silent Spinner wheels have been known to come apart at the seams and tear toenails.
 Some people remedy this by gluing the seams together, but then urine can't drain off the wheel as well.